 |

-The clinical diagnosis of HHT is considered:
+The clinical diagnosis of HHT is categorized as follows:

 Investigations

-- Full blood count (FBC) to exclude iron deficiency anaemia from GI blood loss.
+- Full Blood Count (FBC) to exclude iron deficiency anaemia from GI blood loss.

 - Brain imaging (CT/MRI/MRA) if stroke is suspected.